 So how’s this?
 You can make your own vegan chicken.

 And it tastes…. like chicken.
 What is this sorcery?

 Well, you’re not going to be confusing it with actual chicken, don’t worry about that.

 But it has that perfect chewy seitan texture and it’s spiced and flavored to be similar to chicken, but not exactly.

 And it’s actually really easy too.
 There are a couple of things to get the hang of, but on the whole, easy peasy.
-If you like vegan ‘meats’ then check out our vegan bacon, vegan sausages and vegan salami too.

 In fact, it’s even easier to make this vegan chicken recipe because it has fewer ingredients and fewer steps than the steak does.